probmods/chapters/non-parametric-models.md

 (hist (map first samples) "obs1 and obs2 same category?")
 (hist (map second samples) "obs1 and obs3 same category?")
-'done
 ~~~~
-A model like this is called an **infinite mixture model**; in this case an infinite dirichlet-multinomial mixture model, since the observations (the colors) come from a multinomial distribution with Dirichlet prior.
-The essential addition in this model is that we have `DPmem`'d `gensym` to provide a collection of reusable category (bag) labels:
+A model like this is called an **infinite mixture model**; in this case an infinite Dirichlet-multinomial mixture model, since the observations (the colors) come from a multinomial distribution with Dirichlet prior.
+The essential addition in this model is that we have `DPmem`'d a `gensym` function to provide a collection of reusable category (bag) labels:

 ~~~~
 (define reusable-categories (DPmem 1.0 (make-gensym)))